Rural EMT

 How will this course be held?

-The next class will start on January 09, 2024.
+Courses start in late August and early January each year.
 Lecture will be held every Tuesday evening from 6-10pm via live web conference.
-Required hands-on labs will held on Thursday evenings (also 6-10pm) in Minnesota at Luverne, Thief River Falls, Bagley, and/or Bemidji and in North Dakota at Fargo, Bismarck, or Dickinson.
+Required hands-on labs dates and times are dependent on lab location.
+More information will be provided once applications are approved.
+Labs may be held in Minnesota at Luverne, Ely, Thief River Falls, Bagley, and/or Bemidji and in North Dakota at Fargo or Bismarck.
 The North Dakota sites in Fargo and Bismarck accommodate rural students who are within driving distance for lab, but students who already live in these cities specifically do not qualify.
 Scholarship candidates from surrounding areas are encouraged to apply.

 If you have any questions, email emseducation@sanfordhealth.org.